AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-01-09-invincibility-frames-in-unity-how-to-make-a-player-flash-when-taking-damage.md

 The naive approach is to run a `for` loop, with an intentional delay between each iteration using deltatime, in your main `Update` loop, and to try to make the player flash in each iteration.
 But if you do this, you won't actually observe any flashing.
 Why is that?

 In game development, you have to keep in mind that everything happens within a **frame update**.
 What this means is that most game engines have an `Update` method that runs the entire game's logic in "ticks."
 So, if you have a `for` loop inside the update loop, it'll complete all of its iterations in a single frame.
-Thus, any oascillating UI changes that were intended to be gradual—like the player model flashing—will be (almost) immediate, and therefore imperceptible.
+Thus, any oscillating UI changes that were intended to be gradual—like the player model flashing—will be (almost) immediate, and therefore imperceptible.

 Instead, we want to use [coroutines](https://docs.unity3d.com/Manual/Coroutines.html) to implement invincibility frames in Unity.
 A coroutine is simply a method that will run in parallel to the main update loop and resume where it left off in the next update.